lavenresearch/ParallelFS_Diagnosis/docs/data collection choices.md

 # 2 kinds of problems
-1. disk busy[^mistake]: cause by cron jobs like _updatedb_ for GNU _locate_ etc. this is due to file server OS itself.
+1. disk hog: cause by cron jobs like _updatedb_ for GNU _locate_ etc. this is due to file server OS itself.
-2. disk hog[^mistake]: cause by third-party/unmonitored node run a disk hog process on the shared storage devices. this increase throughput of the file server.
+2. disk busy: cause by third-party/unmonitored node run a disk hog process on the __shared storage devices__. this increase throughput of the file server.
 3. network hog: result from traffic-emitter like a backup process, or the receipt of data during a denial-of-service attack. view increase throughput.
 4. packet loss(network busy): result of network congestion.